gabetucker2/gostack/README.md

  ***gostack***'s stacks...
  * ...replace maps and arrays, removing the need for pesky index-key-value fetching and conversion between maps and arrays
- * ...support built-in functions for smooth conversion between arrays, maps, and stacks
+ * ...support built-in functions for smooth conversion between stacks and your existing arrays and maps
  * ...offer the minimum functions needed for unlimited flexibility, allowing the user to seamlessly write what would previously have been a verbose monstrosity of 4 nested for-loops in a single line
  * ...allow the user to get and set based on reference or object with ease
  * ..., even when our built-in functions aren't enough, allow the user to effortlessly implement their own lambda functions to create complex sorting mechanisms of their own design

+ <h2 name "comparison">Comparison</h2>

  Assume you would A) like to make a list representing a non-duplicating set of values from a map where its keys are either "Key A", 2.5, or "Michael Keaton".
 You would B) then like to create a new map such that the list's values are its keys and its values are the corresponding indices from the original list.
 Finally, you would C) like, in a copy of B's map, to replace pairs whose values are between 1 and 3 with a new array of key-value pairs.
 Ensure no object is cloned in the process.
 In pseudocode...